angular/bower-angular-scenario/README.md

 # bower-angular-scenario

+This tool is now in maintenance mode.
+If you are starting a new project, please use [Protractor](https://github.com/angular/protractor).
+Existing projects using scenario runner are advised to migrate to protractor, as this tool is unlikely to receive updates.

 This repo is for distribution on `bower`.
 The source for this module is in the [main AngularJS repo](https://github.com/angular/angular.js/tree/master/src/ngScenario).
 Please file issues and pull requests against that repo.